deanturpin/superdean.com/complete.md

 ### Tools

 If I hadn't cocked up the spacer I wouldn't have needed a screwdriver at all.
-(I used a Bergeon 30080 screwdriver, red (1.2mm) to remove the calendar works... although it might actually be a 1.4mm.)
+But I used a Bergeon 30080 screwdriver, red (1.2mm) to remove the calendar works... although it might actually be a 1.4mm.

 ![NH35A tools](nh35a_tools.jpg)